JvanKatwijk/qt-dab/README.md

 ![configuration](/qt-dab-config.png?raw=true)

-The "config" button, when pressed, gives access to a widget with a few settings.
+The "config" button, when pressed, gives access to a widget with a few settings to set or alter values in the ".ini" (i.e. configuration) file.
 Currently, there are the following settings:

 	a. the *switchtime*, the maximum delay when selecting a service in a different channel;